Better Manage Your Mental Health With CBT Therapy in Melbourne

 Acceptance and Commitment Therapy (ACT)

-We base how we use therapeutic approaches on your history, preferences and goals for therapy.
-Our approach considers your individual needs to form a treatment plan that’s right for you.
+We base our use of therapeutic approaches on your history, preferences and goals for therapy.
+Our approach considers your individual needs to create the right treatment plan for you.

 What to Expect in a CBT Session

-During your first session, you and your psychologist will establish your reason for seeking therapy, history, and desired outcomes.
+During your first session, you and your psychologist will discuss your reason for seeking therapy, history, and desired outcomes.
 You may also work on goal-setting to shape your treatment plan.

-Following this first session, your psychologist will establish a personalised treatment plan.
+Following this first session, your psychologist will establish a personalised treatment plan based on your unique needs.
 This plan will use evidence-based therapeutic approaches such as CBT.

-With your treatment plan in motion, your psychologist will help you identify and unpack thought patterns and learn new coping strategies.
+With your treatment plan in motion, your psychologist will help you identify and unpack thought patterns and learn new coping skills and strategies.

 Why Choose Solace Psychology